F.4 Student Grievance Procedures

 Should a situation arise in which a student is unable to resolve his or her grievance informally, the university’s formal grievance process may be employed.
 This process, outlined below, should also be initiated within 30 days of the failed informal resolution if applicable.

-A formal grievance is presented in writing to the Office of the Vice President for Student Affairs (Student Union 201).
+A formal grievance is presented in writing to the Office of the Vice Provost for Student Affairs (Student Union 201).
 This written grievance must include the following:

 - Name, address and phone number of the person making the grievance;